Netcentric/aem-htl-style-guide/README.md

   - [3.1](#3.1) <a name='3.1'></a> **Only set a display context if necessary**

-  In most cases the context is determined automatically.
+  In most cases you can leave out the display context, because it is determined automatically.

     ```html
     <!--/* Bad */-->